 In most cases, it is possible to identify your personal causes of IBS – It doesn’t have to be just a label attached to untreatable symptoms.
 Solutions can be found if you look at the underlying causes and address them.

-- Try an elimination diet for 30 days such as a Low FODMAP diet, or a diet which removes the common triggers of gut issues: dairy, gluten, added sugar, alcohol, yeast, eggs, corn, soy, and peanut.
+- Try an elimination diet for 30 days such as a Low FODMAP diet, or a diet that removes the common triggers of gut issues: dairy, gluten, added sugar, alcohol, yeast, eggs, corn, soy, and peanut.
 Dairy, gluten, added sugar and excessive alcohol are the most important triggers to remove.
 After 30 days, re-introduce foods systematically one by one to isolate which foods are causing your symptoms.

 By taking steps such as these, and seeking out the underlying causes of IBS, you can really improve your health and finally overcome your digestive disorder.
-For a detailed overview of the four steps to improve gut heatlh, refer to this article.